succulentpup/donorsDatabase/README.md

 # donorsDatabase
-This is a microservice that provides CRUD APIs on donors database.
+This is a microservice that provides CRU APIs on donors database.
 <br>
 This microservice has used serverless framework.
 Ref: https://www.serverless.com/.
 At the high level it can be seen as a wrapper on top of cloudformation.